BIMSBbioinfo/spatialNetSmooth_scripts/README.md

 # How to use:
-### Reproduce Spatial plots for Visium dataset:
 Run "run_tests.R" and specify input and output directory.
-After that run "calc_R2_spatialplots_visium.R" and look inside the "_R2.csv"-files to find the best smoothing parameters for each method.
-Then, the column from the score dataframe can be selected in the script and used for plotting.

-### Reproduce Spatial plots for ST dataset:
 Run "run_tests_ST.R" for each sample and change "letter" to the current sample.
 Specify input and output directory.
 In the output directory, there should be folders named like the samples (e.g. "A1").
+### Reproduce Spatial plots for Visium dataset:
-After that run "calc_R2_spatialplots_ST.R" (also for every sample) and look inside the "_R2.csv"-files to find the best smoothing parameters for each method.
+ Run "calc_R2_spatialplots_visium.R" and look inside the "_R2.csv"-files to find the best smoothing parameters (highest McFaddens R²) for each method.
 Then, the column from the score dataframe can be selected in the script and used for plotting.

+### Reproduce Spatial plots for ST dataset:
+Run "calc_R2_spatialplots_ST.R" (for every sample, change "letter" to current sample) and look inside the "_R2.csv"-files to find the best smoothing parameters for each method.
+Then, the column from the score dataframe can be selected in the script and used for plotting.

 ### Reproduce plot of F1-scores for Visium data:
-Run "run_tests.R" and specify input and output directory.
-Then look into the F1-plots for every method and choose the best smoothing paramters.
-Specify the column numbers at the bottom of the script for plotting "F1_best".
+Look into the F1-plots for every method and choose the best-scoring smoothing paramters.
+Specify the column numbers at the bottom of the script (run_test.R) for plotting "F1_best".

-### Reproduce table comparing accuracy of thresholding methods for Visium dataset:
+### Reproduce data for table comparing accuracy of thresholding methods for Visium dataset:
-Run "run_test.R" and then "script_accuracy_calc_Visium.R"
+Run  "script_accuracy_calc_Visium.R".
+Adjust filepaths.

 ### Reproduce R²-compare table/plot:
 Run "calc_R2_spatialplots_visium.R" and "calc_R2_spatialplots_ST.R" (for each sample) and look inside the "_R2.csv"-files to find the best R²-score for each method per sample.
-Then run "R2_plot.R".
+Then run "plot_R2.R" with those values.

+### Reproduce data for acurracy comparison table (ST data):
+Run "accuracy_ST.R"